The Financial Conduct Authority (FCA) position regarding final salary pension transfer advice is set out below:

 Why is a TVA Report Important?

-Apart from being a FCA requirement, for consumers with over 12 months to their scheme normal retirement age, the transfer value analysis (TVA) report provides critical yield information to assist in the decision-making process and provides a degree of “checking” the benefits versus CETV offer.
+Apart from the FCA required TVC, the Transfer Value Analysis (TVA) Report provides additional comparison information to assist in the decision making process and provides another level of “checking” the benefits versus CETV offer.

 Pension administration is prone to data mistakes!